NetApp/terraform-provider-netapp-gcp/examples/gcp.new/README.md

 the data sources (Volumes, ActiveDirectory(future)) the provider supports.

-Each example is self-contained and doen't require files from other folders (provider.tf might be an expection).
+Each example is self-contained and doen't require files from other folders (provider.tf might be an exception).
 The tf-file named after the resource of interest in the example contains a short example description a comments.
 Intended for copy/paste for your resources.

 All examples require Terraform 0.13 or higher.